provenance-io/provenance-docs/docs/pb/ecosystem/governance/voting.md

 ## Deposit

 Anyone can submit a proposal to the Provenance network for stake holders to review.
 In order for the proposal to proceed to a vote it must meet the minimum required deposit.
-The minimum deposit required is 1,000 HASH.
+The minimum deposit required is 1,000 Hash.
 A proposal has up to 48 hours to collect enough deposits to become eligible for voting.
 A proposal will immediately proceed to voting when the threshold is met.
 If the proposal does not achieve quorum or the proposal is vetoed the deposits are forfeit.

 ## Voting Period